JinmingZhuang/SC22_ACAP/README.md

 cd SysGen/${PRO_PATH}
 ./hostexe mm_hw.xclbin >> result.log
 ```

+**5. Expected demo result**<br>
-**It takes 4-8 hours to go through the whole processes and the expected throughput should be 4.3-4.4 TOPs as shown in the following figure**
+It takes 4-8 hours to go through the whole processes and the expected throughput should be 4.3-4.4 TOPs as shown in the following figure.<br>
 ![image](https://user-images.githubusercontent.com/77606152/163298008-bb67c852-861f-4c87-800e-5328b789a3d3.png)<br>

 ## Experiment customization<br>
 **1.System level Throuput Experiment**<br>
 To reproduce the other experiment results, one can simply change the number of X, Y, Z and T_Z will be automatical generated.
 We listed our settings below.
-Users can use XACG in the same way as mentioned in demo section.<br>
+Users can use XACG in the same way as mentioned in demo section.
+The configuration file for these five design point of int32 data type on VCK5000 are prepared in config_files<br>
 - Case 1 : 1536 × 1024 × 256 × 320 -> X=4, Y=4, Z=2, T_Z=320, [LHS_BUFF,RHS_BUFF,OUT_BUFF]=[1,0,1]
 - Case 2 : 1536 × 2048 × 128 × 200 -> X=4, Y=8, Z=1, T_Z=200, [LHS_BUFF,RHS_BUFF,OUT_BUFF]=[1,0,1]
 - Case 3 :  768 × 1280 × 384 × 320 -> X=2, Y=5, Z=3, T_Z=320, [LHS_BUFF,RHS_BUFF,OUT_BUFF]=[1,1,0]